-Persistent primary disease: Additional stem cells are required because the recipient was transplanted with disease present, and never entered a remission following the previous transplant.
+Persistent primary disease: Additional stem cells are required because of the persistent presence of disease pre and post-transplant (i.e., complete remission was never achieved following the previous transplant).

-Recurrent primary disease: Additional stem cells are required because the disease for which the recipient was transplanted relapsed following the previous transplant.
-If the reason is recurrent primary disease, also complete question 26.
+Recurrent primary disease: Additional stem cells are required because of relapse primary disease (i.e., complete remission was achieved pre or post-transplant, but the disease relapsed following the previous transplant).
+If the reason is recurrent primary disease, also complete question 37.
 Ensure that the date of recurrent primary disease matches the relapse/progression date reported on the previous transplant's appropriate follow-up form.

-Planned second HCT, per protocol: Additional stem cells are given because the protocol planned for a subsequent transplant/infusion.
+Planned subsequent HCT, per protocol: Additional stem cells are given as defined by the protocol for a subsequent transplant/infusion.
 This includes all planned subsequent transplants (including triple or quadruple transplants).
 This transplant is not based upon recovery, disease status, or any other assessment.

 New malignancy (including PTLD and EBV lymphoma): Additional stem cells are required because the recipient has developed a new malignancy.
 This does not include a transformation or progression of the original malignancy for which the recipient was transplanted.
-If the reason is a new malignancy, also complete question 27, and attach a copy of the pathology report using the "Add Attachment" feature in FormsNet3.
-Ensure that the date of diagnosis for the new malignancy matches the date of diagnosis for the new malignancy reported on the previous transplant's appropriate follow-up form.
+If the reason is a new malignancy, also complete question 38, and attach a copy of the pathology report using the "Add Attachment" feature in FormsNet3.
+Ensure that the date of diagnosis for the new malignancy matches the date of diagnosis for the new malignancy up form.